 Only The End of the World

-Play Circle is an intimate public workshop in which actors read a script for the very first time before a live audience.
+Play Circle was an intimate public workshop in which actors read a script for the very first time before a live audience.
 Performed with the cast seated amongst the audience, the reading blurs the line between stage and spectators, creating a unique shared experience.
-After the reading, audiences are invited to enjoy refreshments with the actors and join a lively discussion about the play, guided by a guest director.
+After the reading, audiences were invited to enjoy refreshments with the actors and join a lively discussion about the play, guided by a guest director.

 even if you don't admit it,